Fellowship Program Coordinator: Jennifer Casey, BS

 Please send your CV along with a letter of intent and three letters of reference to email@example.com.

 UCSD is a site in the Movement Disorder Fellowship (MODIF) Match Network, a computerized match conducted by SFMatch, similar to the residency matching program.
-SFMatch applicant registration opens on Monday, April 1, 2013.
-The final date for submitting rank-order lists is Thursday, September 5, 2013 at 12:00 p.m.
-PST.
-See the SFMatch message to candidates.
+SFMatch applicant registration will open on April 1, 2014.
+The final date for submitting rank-order lists is Thursday, September 4, 2014, 12 noon PDT.

 Participating sites are not allowed to offer a position outside the match, until after the match and Fellowship positions are left unfilled.

 We hope the MODIF Match Network will ultimately involve all North American movement disorder fellowship training programs, and have notified all known fellowship programs and invited them to participate.

 To register with SFMatch, visit https://www.sfmatch.org and click on Movement Disorder Fellowship, then click on Login/Register at the bottom of the left panel; follow the instructions to register as a candidate, and pay the $50 fee.